plmcdowe/54100/README.md

 > **Connects the Arduino Giga R1 to Wifi**
 > **Reads ambient and object temperatures**
 > **Packs the temperatures as JSON**
-> **Connects to the Raspberry Pi web server and publishes JSON formatted temperature readings to PHP script on Pi**
+> **Connects to Pi web server and publishes JSON formatted temperature readings to PHP script on Pi**
 >> ```C++
 >> #include <WiFi.h>
 >> #include <Adafruit_MLX90614.h>